alistaircol/ac-website/content/articles/publish-database-container-with-structure-and-data-for-ci.md

 Open Datagrip or MySQL workbench, etc. for a quick sanity check to see the schema structure.

-### Publishing the image
+### Creating a repository in registry for the image

 The easiest way I think without messing with alternative registries is to publish onto [dockerhub](https://hub.docker.com), where most things are.

 You will need to create an account for this, and you are allowed one private repository.
+You only need to follow these steps once.

 ![repos](/img/articles/docker-db-ci/01-dockerhub-repos.png)